reactjs/react.dev/beta/src/content/learn/synchronizing-with-effects.md

 }, [url]);
 ```

-In development, `logVisit` will be called twice for every URL, so you might be tempted to try to fix that. **We recommend to keep this code as is.** Like with earlier examples, there is no *user-visible* behavior difference between running it once and running it twice.
+In development, `logVisit` will be called twice for every URL, so you might be tempted to try to fix that. **We recommend keeping this code as is.** Like with earlier examples, there is no *user-visible* behavior difference between running it once and running it twice.
 From a practical point of view, `logVisit` should not do anything in development because you don't want the logs from the development machines to skew the production metrics.
 Your component remounts every time you save its file, so it logs extra visits in development anyway.

 **In production, there will be no duplicate visit logs.**